 Agari Brand Protection uses SMTPS, as well as DMARC, to encrypt email messages and prevent attacks from spoofed domains.
-TLS and DMARC prevents inboxes from receiving fake emails from companies who have had their email spoofed.
+In addition, TLS and DMARC prevent inboxes from receiving fake emails from companies who have had their email spoofed.

 Phishing attacks that use lookalike domains trick unsuspecting recipients into clicking links or sending sensitive information by pretending to be a trusted sender.
 These attacks can occur directly over a SMTPS connection since they don’t need to abuse a lack of encryption in order to succeed.

 By combining SMTPS with Agari Brand Protection, organizations can deploy an email security strategy that stops email-based attacks on all levels.
 For email protection that goes beyond SMTPS, see how Agari Phishing Defense works in action, or schedule a demo to learn more.